Héloup

 Héloup (/fr/), also spelled Hesloup, is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Les Maisons Neuves, Héloup, Les Adriers and Sainte-James.

+The river Sarthe flows through the commune.

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The commune is in the Normandie-Maine Regional Natural Park.